INFORMATION FOR PATIENTS BEING SEEN FACE to FACE AT PHYSIO FOR ALL

 Please call 020 72282141 or email email@example.com to arrange a phone call consultation prior to making a booking.

-A triage will be made through a free phone call consultation.
-We will ask you why you are requesting to be seen face to face?
+We will ask you if you would like a video consultation or if you are requesting to be seen face to face?

 We will offer remote video consultations when the benefit of attendance is outweighed by the risk and if you do not feel comfortable to come to the practice.